 Supply chain workers feel mounting pressure as product delivery expectations keep increasing.
 A software solution that works only in online mode would be exposed to a massive productivity dip on a far-too-frequent basis.

 These factors present significant challenges that necessitate warehouses to develop offline mobility solutions in addition to internet-based systems.

 The ability to enable offline mode with mobility solutions is crucial to maintaining productivity during network downtime.

 Cybersecurity is a real and increasing concern in the supply chain industry.
-The general rule is that, the more open a network is, the greater the risk for cyberattack.
+The general rule is that the more open a network is, the greater the risk for a cyberattack.
 Restricting permissions and requiring password authentication are now musts for any organization looking to succeed in the 21st century.

 However, these basic security measures are not always enough.
 Digital Attack Map outlined one method of cybercrime called a Distributed Denial of Service (DDoS) attack, which attempts to overwhelm online services with too much traffic.
 These criminals essentially target a network and then bombard it, increasingly its workload to the breaking point and dragging down performance.

 According to information security company Verisign, these attacks were less common but more serious in 2017 than in previous years.
 Still, a DDoS cyberattack can last for hours or even days, causing significant revenue loss in the warehouse supply chain.